Mikael Uhre

-Mikael Brandhof Uhre (/da/; born 30 September 1994) is a Danish professional footballer who plays as a forward for the Philadelphia Union of Major League Soccer.
+Mikael Brandhof Uhre (/da/; born 30 September 1994) is a Danish professional footballer who plays as a forward for Danish Superliga club Midtjylland.

 A youth product of SønderjyskE, Uhre enjoyed his breakthrough in the second tier for Skive during the 2015–16 season, prompting a return to SønderjyskE.
 There, he became noted for his physical strength, speed and ability in the air, and Brøndby signed him in 2018.
 After a few years as a reserve, Uhre grew into a starter and became top goalscorer of the league and Danish Superliga Player of the Season as Brøndby won the 2020–21 Danish Superliga.
 In 2022, he signed for the Philadelphia Union in the United States.

 Club career

 SønderjyskE

 As a youth, Uhre played for Skovlund IF before moving to Grindsted GIF at age 12.
 At one point, he had a youth trial with Midtjylland, where he did not manage to impress.
 After spending a year at efterskole between primary and secondary education at Sportsefterskolen SINE in Løgumkloster, one of his teachers encouraged him to participate in tryouts with Danish Superliga club SønderjyskE, where he subsequently joined their youth academy.
 On 28 March 2013, Uhre made his debut for SønderjyskE.
 Uhre started on the bench, but replaced Nicolaj Madsen in the 88th minute in a 5–0 away win over Silkeborg IF.
 In April 2013, Uhre signed his first professional contract with the club.